kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resource-definition-versioning.md

 modify the persisted object.
 You can request an object at any version that is currently served.

-If you update an existing object (which is actually a rewrite of the entire object), it is rewritten at the version that is currently the storage version.
+If you update an existing object, it is rewritten at the version that is currently the storage version.
 This is the only way that objects can change from one version to another.

 To illustrate this, consider the following hypothetical series of events: